Frequently asked questions...

 Oh yes, what should I wear for my photograph?

 Firstly, wear something that you feel comfortable in and that you think suits you.
 It is worth considering that clothes can unconsciously signify a lot about us, what we wear gives others clues to our personalities and character.
 In very simple terms a suit means formal and powerful (have you ever seen a Prime Minister not wear a suit on TV?) and a t-shirt says casual and relaxed.
 You are the best judge of the look that you are going for though so it is worth having a little think about what you’re trying to project before your shoot takes place.
 As a rule we’d advice you to keep it simple, stylish and well fitting.
 If you’re comfortable don’t be afraid of a little colour either, neutral solid colours can look really great and can be an effective way to stand out, subtle clothing textures can add a lovely depth to the image as well.
 If you are still unsure of course you can always come slightly over dressed and then dress down..

 Is there anything I shouldn’t wear?

-We don’t like laying down rules and there isn’t a one size fits all answer here but your headshot should be about you and your face, usually it’s best not to add anything else that dominates the image or competes for attention.
-Often these images will be viewed quite small on computer so you want to limit anything that distracts from you as much as possible.
+We don’t like laying down rules and there isn’t a one size fits all answer but your headshot should be firmly about you and your image, it’s best not to add anything else that dominates competes with you for attention.
+Often these images will be viewed quite small on computer so we want to limit distractions as much as possible.
 With this in mind we’d suggest you avoid wearing strong patterns, super bright colours or elaborate jewellery.
 It’s also worth making sure that your clothing covers you adequately, fits well and isn’t the same colour as your own skin.
 Lastly, If the word 'novelty' could be attached to any of your clothing (such as novelty tie) then it’s probably best left behind as well, unless it’s an important and deliberate part of your image.

 How about makeup?